hugomrdias/playwright-test/readme.md

     # Enable code coverage in istanbul format which can be used by nyc.

     $ playwright-test "test/**/*.spec.js" --debug --before ./mocks/before.js
-    # Run a script in a separate tab check ./mocks/before.js for an example.
+    # Run a script in a separate tab.
+Check ./mocks/before.js for an example.
     # Important: You need to call `self.PW_TEST.beforeEnd()` to start the main script.

   Runner Options